MicrosoftDocs/quantum-docs/articles/install-update-qdk.md

 ---
 title: Update the Quantum Development Kit (QDK)
-description: Describes how to update your Q# projects and the Microsoft Quantum Development Kit to the current version.
+description: Describes how to update your Q# programming language projects and the Quantum Development Kit (QDK) to the current version.
 author: bradben
 ms.author: v-benbra
-ms.date: 5/30/2020
+ms.date: 02/01/2021
 ms.topic: quickstart
 uid: microsoft.quantum.update-qdk
 no-loc: ['Q#', '$$v']
 ---

-# Update the Microsoft Quantum Development Kit (QDK)
+# Update the Quantum Development Kit (QDK) to the latest version

-Learn how to update the Microsoft Quantum Development Kit (QDK) to the latest version.
+Learn how to update the Quantum Development Kit (QDK) to the latest version.

 This article assumes that you already have the QDK installed.
 If you are installing for the first time, then please refer to the [installation guide](xref:microsoft.quantum.install-qdk.overview).